aherrero/aherrero.github.io/_posts/2018-11-12-MultiplexingAndAtmega.markdown

         B10011000  //  9
     };

-- The bit MSB is not used (always 0), as the array is filled with (Q7, Q6, ..., Q0)
+- The bit MSB is not used (always 1), as the array is filled with (Q7, Q6, ..., Q0)
 - The 0 turns on the led.
 The 1, turns off.

-Then, you can write your own function to set the time (In my software, set hour and minutes, but not seconds or the date) and show the time each 1 second.
+Then, you can write your own function to I set the time (In my software, set hour and minutes, but not seconds or the date) and show the time each 1 second.

 ***